 Using video can attract more patients

 Telehealth video calls are difficult to implement in a clinical environment, but they are extremely suitable for a small private practice.
 Remember, offering your patients professional advice without the need for them to take time off work, travel, and wait on the phone just to make an appointment, is a highly attractive service.
 There will be people who prefer the ease of access to the hospital’s cumbersome appointments.

 Video is more sparing

 A study by several British doctors suggests that video consultations are a sparing way for patients to receive concerning news.
-This can be a negative update about their treatment, the need for a surgery, or a serious diagnosis.
+This can be a negative update about their treatment, the need for surgery, or a serious diagnosis.
 Patients have shared that they prefer receiving such news in their homes.
 This allows them to be surrounded by other family members and to avoid the stressful journey after the appointment.

 Must-knows before you start providing medical consultations online

 If you want to consult new patients, let them know what to expect by adding a message to your platform.
-You can state what the consultation will include and what will happen afterwards (i.e. running more tests, follow-up consultation, etc.).
+You can state what the consultation will include and what will happen afterward (i.e. running more tests, follow-up consultation, etc.).
 You can also request that they upload all their test results to your secure platform in advance of the call.

 Take care of the environment and connection

 If you are doing the consultation from home make sure you are using a dedicated space and that you will not be interrupted in any way.
 Turn off all other devices and keep any pets or children out of the room.
 You will sometimes be discussing serious medical problems and it’s best to avoid having to deal with a distraction.

 Make a contingency plan of what you are going to do if your Internet connection fails.
 Is it appropriate to use the Internet from your mobile phone?
 Can you have the consultation by phone if the Internet is completely unavailable?